 Building Regulations for Windows in the UK

-What Building Regulations apply to windows?
+What Building Regulations Apply to Windows?

 The exact Building Regulations that apply to windows depend on whether you are installing new windows or replacing existing windows.